jonathanhogg/flitter/docs/install.md

 ## Editable installations

-If you want to muck about with the code then ensure that `cython` and `setuptools` are installed in your runtime environment, do an editable package deployment, and then throw away the built code and let `pyximport` (re)compile it on-the-fly as you go:
+If you want to edit the code then ensure that `cython` and `setuptools` are installed in your runtime environment, do an editable package deployment, and then throw away the built code.
+The code makes use of `pyximport` to (re)compile the Cython code on-the-fly as **Flitter** runs:

 ```sh
 pip3 install cython setuptools